colossus21/rlhf-react-tasks/src/tasks/40896/turn1.md

   - Upcoming events this month
 - Add Event functionality:
   - Uses Dialog component for modal
-  - Includes inputs for event name, date, emoji (from dropdown), and description
+  - Includes inputs for event name, date, emoji (from dropdown), priority, frequency, and description
 - State management with `useState` hooks for events, current date, and modal state
+- Consistent purple and indigo color scheme throughout
+- Mobile-responsive design using Tailwind CSS classes
-- Event data structure includes name, emoji, date, and description
+- Event data structure includes name, emoji, date, description, priority, and recurrence

-This implementation covers calendar display, event summary, add event functionality using ReactJS, Shadcn UI and TailwindCSS.
+- Month navigation implemented with left and right arrow emojis
+- Color coding for event priorities (green for low, yellow for medium, red for high)
+- Hamburger icon (☰) used for multiple events on the same day
+- Recurring events are generated based on the specified frequency

+This plan implements the calendar display, event management, color coding, recurring events, and mobile responsiveness for the "My Events" widget.